VATSIM-UK/uk-controller-plugin/docs/UserGuide/Features/DepartureReleases.md

 and Countdown TAG items described below, or you can use the `Open Departure Release Status View` TAG function to popup a temporary display for a given aircrafts releases.

+The `Departure Release Status View` displays the callsigns of controllers that have been targeted for release, the time until the release becomes active, if the release has been approved and has a conditional released at time, and the time until the release approval expires if the release is approved and has an expiry.

+The controller callsign indicates the status of the release:

+- Green = Approved
+- Red = Rejected
+- Orange = Request has expired and another one should be made
+- Blue = Acknowledged
+- White = Pending

 ## How Do I Respond To A Release Request?

 If you are the target of a release request, you can use the `Departure Release Decision List` to make decisions on individual